symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

 In order to create a trustless environment for an exchange, a specific transaction type is required that is commonly referred to as **Hashed TimeLock Contract** (HTLC).
 Two additional components characterize this transaction type: *hashlocks* and *timelocks*.
 A thorough explanation can be found on the `Bitcoin Wiki <https://en.bitcoin.it/wiki/Hashed_Timelock_Contracts>`_.

 In other words, to reduce counterparty risk, the receiver of a payment needs to present a proof for the transaction to execute.
-Failing to do so, the locked funds are released after the deadline is reached, even if just one actor does not agree.
+Failing to do so, the payment will be released back to the sender, even if the counterparty has claimed his/her payment.

 ********
 Protocol